Diabetes and Dental Complications

 If this does not work for you, periodontal surgery may be needed.
 This occurs if the pockets caused by plaque don't close up following the root planing just described.
 During the surgery, excess gum tissue may be surgically removed.
 This way the gingival crevice will be shallow enough to remain free of plaque by brushing and flossing.

 Why do people with diabetes need to care about controlling periodontal disease?
 First, dental infections may worsen diabetes by causing hyperglycemia, mobilization of fatty acids, and ultimately acidosis.
 As we know, all of these conditions make it very difficult to control blood glucose levels.

 Proper nutrition is essential to good control of diabetes.
 When gums are tender, a diabetic may opt for foods that are not appropriate for their diet.
 Dentures are not a good option for those with diabetes, according to the American Dental Association, because of the tendency for gum irritation and the possibility for infection.

 To summarize, we hope that reading this article has helped you understand the importance of caring for your teeth, gums, and blood glucose levels.
 Most people know that when diabetes is poorly controlled, they will eventually have problems with their extremities, particularly toes and feet.
 But the same type of damage can occur to the salivary glands.
-Without those protective proteins we spoke of, diabetic people are at a higher risk for dental problems.
+Without those protective proteins we spoke of, people with diabetes are at a higher risk for dental problems.
 In people with well-controlled diabetes, there really is no difference in their oral health compared to those without diabetes.
 But, as we have explained, those with poor blood glucose control or poor oral hygiene run the risk of cavities and periodontal disease.